plone/training/theming/ttw-advanced-2.rst

 Diazo rule directives and attributes
 ------------------------------------

-The Diazo rules file is an XML document containing rules to specify where the content elements (title, footer, main text, etc.) will be located in the targeted theme page.
+The Diazo rules file is an :term:`XML` document containing rules to specify where the content elements (title, footer, main text, etc.) will be located in the targeted theme page.
-The rules are created using *rule directives* which have *attributes*; attribute values are either CSS expressions or XPath expressions.
+The rules are created using *rule directives* which have *attributes*; attribute values are either CSS expressions or :term:`XPath` expressions.

 CSS selector based attributes
 +++++++++++++++++++++++++++++